-Stanford Travel is the required booking method for faculty, staff, postdoctoral scholars and students booking university-sponsored hotel lodging.
+Stanford Travel may be used as the booking method for faculty, staff, postdoctoral scholars and students booking hotel lodging for university-sponsored travel.
 Generally documentation of hotel rate comparison is not required when the business trip is booked according to the travel booking policy.

 A lodging rate comparison is required when any of the following occur:

 - The trip includes a personal component causing an extension of the lodging stay.

 - The room selection is out of policy, for example, if a standard room was not selected or the room rate exceeds published maximums shown below.

 The rate comparison documentation is most often in the form of a screenshot of Stanford Travel of search results taken the same day of booking from a Stanford Travel booking channel.
 The screenshot must visibly note the time and date of the search (i.e., from the taskbar on your desktop); include a broad set of search results (e.g., all available rooms within policy); and should display the applicable parameters, such as all available lodging options.
 The expense report must include an attachment with the rate comparison documentation.